beloglazov/openstack-neat/README.rst

 [16] A. Beloglazov, R. Buyya, Y. C. Lee, and A. Zomaya, “A Taxonomy and Survey of Energy-Efficient Data Centers and Cloud Computing Systems,” *Advances in Computers, M. Zelkowitz (ed.)*, vol. 82, pp. 47–111, 2011.

+[17] A. Beloglazov, S. F. Piraghaj, M. Alrokayan, and R. Buyya, “A Step-by-Step Guide to Installing OpenStack on CentOS Using the KVM Hypervisor and GlusterFS Distributed File System,” *Technical Report CLOUDS-TR-2012-3, Cloud Computing and Distributed Systems Laboratory, The University of Melbourne*, Jul.
+2012.